-Performance and Development Review (PDR): Referred to as a Performance and Development Agreement within the Enterprise Agreement 2013 - 2016, is the pro-forma designed to record a staff member’s performance objectives/indicators, development needs and actual performance over a defined period.
+Performance and Development Review (PDR): is the pro-forma designed to record a staff member’s performance objectives/indicators, development needs and actual performance over a defined period.

-Performance Indicators: Described the way in which a staff member and supervisor will define whether a performance objective has been achieved.
+Performance Indicators: Describe the way in which a staff member and supervisor will define whether a performance objective has been achieved.

 Achievement relative to opportunity: Assessing achievement against performance objectives/indicators relative to opportunity, taking into consideration any changes which may have impacted on performance and were beyond the control of the manager or staff member.

 - The PDP is the process of setting measurable objectives and indicators and reviewing achievement against these; ensuring that individual contributions are aligned with the University's strategic goals.

 - The PDP normally takes place over a 12 month period and will be managed by the following:

 - Establishing an agreed PDR via discussion between the staff member and their supervisor, including a review of contribution to date and career goals.

 - Taking into consideration any college or local guidelines, setting at least annually and through discussion between an individual staff member and their supervisor, clear performance objectives for the period.
 Objectives may be varied according to emerging needs of the work area.

 - A formal progress review (mid-term review) against agreed performance objectives and indicators normally conducted six months after commencement of a 12 month PDR cycle, (unless contribution or commitment requires an earlier review or the supervisor and staff member prefer more frequent reviews).